A. P. Barrett

 Born in Tennessee, Barrett moved to Texas in 1892.
 He served in the Texas House of Representatives and Texas Senate representing his home town of Bonham from the 28th to 30th legislature.
 Upon graduating from the University of Texas in 1906, he would become a practicing attorney.
 However, in the 1920s he would shift his career to business and founded several companies.
 One of his companies, Southern Air Transport, would eventually become American Airlines.

 Early life

 On April 12, 1878, Alva Pearl Barrett was born to Amelia Burns Barrett (1856–1917) and Marcus Lafayette Barrett (1855–1943) in Milan, Tennessee.
-The family moved to Bonham, Texas on January 1, 1892 from Milan by train.
+The family moved to Bonham, Texas, on January 1, 1892, from Milan by train.
 Before his father moved to Texas, he was an ordained minister of Primitive Baptist Church and a farmer.
 Once moving to Texas his father became the pastor of Philadelphia Primitive Baptist Church, which was ten miles southeast of Bonham, Texas.
 The Barrett family also bought a cotton farm upon arrival in Texas.
-A. P. Barrett had 7 siblings and him and his brothers helped maintain the family farm.
-Him and his brothers also built a "one-room bachelors quarters" near their home and travelled on horseback selling clothes pins and other home utilities across the countryside for money.
+A. P. Barrett had 7 siblings and he and his brothers helped maintain the family farm.
+He and his brothers also built a "one-room bachelors quarters" near their home and traveled on horseback selling clothes pins and other home utilities across the countryside for money.